Los Angeles Theft Crimes Attorney

 Petty Theft / Shoplifting

 In California, petty theft under California Penal Code 484 PC is one of the most common theft crimes, normally associated with shoplifting.
 This is charged when the value of the property taken is under $400.
 Usually, a petty theft first offense is punishable by only a small fine and informal probation.

 A first offense can even be reduced to an infraction, which would eliminate any criminal record.
 Any subsequent offense can be charged as a felony theft crime, commonly known as petty theft with a prior, which is punishable with one year in the county jail or state prison time.

-Grand theft under California Penal Code section 487 is charged when property is taken without the owner’s permission and the value of is over $400.
+Grand theft under Penal Code 487 PC is charged when property is taken without the owner's permission and the value of is over $400.
 It is normally charges as a felony offense, but could be charged as a misdemeanor crime.

 If you are convicted of a grand theft felony offense, you could receive state prison time, large fines, restitution, probation or parole, court-ordered counselling, and community service.
 Any type of theft crime conviction can be used to increase future sentences if you are convicted of another theft crime in the future.

-Under California Penal Code Section 459, burglary is defined as the act of entering into a building with the specific intent of stealing property.
-Normally, burglary is charged as a felony offense and is considered a “strike” under California’s Three Strikes law.
+Under California Penal Code 459 PC, burglary is defined as the act of entering into a building with the specific intent of stealing property.
+Normally, burglary is charged as a felony offense and is considered a “strike” under California's Three Strikes law.